-- A. The Senate will have seven Senate designated committees as follows, those falling under the Brown Act are indicated as such:
+- A. The Senate will have eight Senate designated committees as follows:

+- 1.-Professional Ethics

-- 1. Elections
+- 1. Elections (ad hoc)

-- 2. Executive
+- 2. Executive (ad hoc)

-- 3. Faculty Professional Development
+- 3. Faculty Professional Development (ad hoc)

-- 4. Faculty Recognition
+- 4. Faculty Recognition (ad hoc)

-- 5. Petaluma Faculty Forum
+- 5. Petaluma Faculty Forum(ad hoc)

 - 6. Program Review, Revitalization, and Discontinuance (Brown Act Committee)

-- 7. Faculty Fund for Advanced Studies (FFAS)
+- 7. Faculty Fund for Advanced Studies (FFAS) (ad hoc)

+- B. In accordance with Title 5, Section 53203 of the CA Education Code, ---the Senate will have consultation committees and councils, also known as standing committees of the college, dealing with topics outlined in AB 1725.
+A consultation committee functions to provide faculty principal consultation and advice on matters outlined in AB 1725.
+Senate Consultation Committees are identified in Board policy.include:

+- 1. Basic Skills

+- 2. Class Size Advisory

+- 3.-Curriculum Review

+- 4.-District Online

+- 5. District Tenure Review and Evaluation (consultation with District-Collective Bargaining Agent)

+- 6. Educational Planning and Coordinating Council (EPCC)

+- 7.-Equivalency

+- 8. Institute for EnvironmentalEducation

+- 9. Institutional Planning Council (IPC)

+- 10. Majors Review

+- 11. Professional Development

+- 12.-Project Learn Steering

+- 13.-Sabbatical Leave (consultation with District Collective Bargaining Agent

+- 14. Textbook and Instructional Materials

+- C. The Senate will have consultation committees that are also President's Advisory Committees.

+- 1.-Budget Advisory Committee (BAC)

+- 2.-Integrated Environmental Planning

+- 3. LGBTQ Campus ClimateCommittee

+- 4. Student Success and Equity

-- B. In accordance with Title 5, Section 53203 of the CA Education Code, the Senate will have consultation committees and councils, also known as standing committees of the college, herein referred to as consultation committees.
-Senate consultation committees are identified in Board Policy.
-Senate will have consultation committees that are also Presidents Advisory Committees. - C. In addition, the following President's Advisory Committee has a faculty co-chair: Faculty Staffing. - D. Each Senate Consultation Committee will keep a record of business transacted and will submit periodic written progress reports or summaries to the Senate and to the Senate Administrative Assistant.
-Reports should be provided a minimum of once a semester or year based on the frequency of meetings. - E. Issues or conflicts brought to any Senate Consultation Committee that cannot be resolved through the committee process may be referred to the full Senate.
-Upon hearing the issues the Senate may exercise the options of: - 1.
-Hearing the matter and taking appropriate Senate action. - 2.
+- D. In addition, the following President's Advisory Committee has a faculty co-chair: Faculty Staffing.

+- E. Each Senate Consultation Committee will keep a record of business transacted and will submit periodic written progress reports or summaries to the Senate and to the Senate Administrative Assistant.
+Reports should be provided a minimum of once a semester or year based on the frequency of meetings.

+- F. Issues or conflicts brought to any Senate Consultation Committee that cannot be resolved through the committee process may be referred to the full Senate.
+Upon hearing the issues the Senate may exercise the options of:

+- 1. Hearing the matter and taking appropriate Senate action. - 2.
 Referring the matter to the Educational Planning and Coordinating Council. - 3.
-Referring the matter to an ad hoc Senate committee. - F. Terms of committee members are for one to three academic year(s) per approval by College Council.
-For temporary ad hoc task force, the assignment will be the period of time needed for the group to complete its assigned task. - G. The appointment of faculty members to serve on college or District committees, task forces, or other groups dealing with academic and professional matters, shall be made, after consultation with the chief executive officer [SRJC Superintendent/President] or their designee, by the Academic Senate.
-Notwithstanding this subsection, the college bargaining representative may seek to appoint faculty members to committees, task forces, or other groups as per Title 5 Section 53203 (f) - H. QUORUM: A quorum of any Senate or standing committee is a simple majority of its membership.
+Referring the matter to an ad hoc Senate committee. - G. Terms of committee members are for one to three academic year(s) except wherenoted in College Council roster per approval by College Council.
+For a temporary ad hoc task force, the assignment will be the period of time needed for the group to complete its assigned task. - H. The appointment of faculty members to serve on college or district committees, task forces, or other groups dealing with academic and professional matters, shall be made, after consultation with the chief executive offer or his or her designee, by the Academic Senate.
+Notwithstanding this subsection, the college bargaining representative may seek to appoint faculty members to committees, task forces, or other groups as per Title 5 Section 53203 (f). - H. I. QUORUM: A quorum of any Senate or standing committee is a simple majority of its membership.
 A quorum is required to vote on action items.